OHDSI/TheBookOfOhdsi/Characterization.md

 ## Characterizing hypertensive persons

 Per the World Health Organization’s (WHO) global brief on hypertension [@WHOHypertension], there are significant health and economic gains attached to early detection, adequate treatment and good control of hypertension.
-The WHO brief provides an overview of hypertension and characterizes the burden ofthe diesease across different countries.
+The WHO brief provides an overview of hypertension and characterizes the burden of the disease across different countries.
 The WHO provides descriptive statistics around hypertension for geographic regions, socio-economic class and gender.

 Observational data sources provide a way to characterize hypertensive populations as was done by the WHO.
 In the subsequent sections of this chapter, we’ll explore the ways that we make use of ATLAS and R to explore a database to understand its composition for studying hypertensive populations.
 Then, we will use these same tools to describe the natural history and treatment patterns of hypertensive populations.